artmg/lubuild/help/use/markdown.md

 * Suggestions by users of QOwnNotes
 	* Markor
+		* decent editor
+		* no 'search in files'
+			* use aGrep as alternative
 	* Epsilon
 	* QuickEdit Text Editor
 	* Joplin ?

 ### macOS editors